sveiae/website/_posts/2021-01-31-top-3-tests-january.md

 # Run these security tests today!

 ## What is this list?
-These are tests submitted to our monthly email newsletter called **"Security tests to put your worries to rest"**.
-All the tests are submitted by people with extensive information security experience, and are voted on being implemented in our security testing platform.
+These are tests submitted to our monthly email newsletter.
+All the tests are submitted by people with extensive information security experience.
+Members of the list can vote on which tests should be implemented in our security testing platform.

+If you want to get a hold on all tests, please subscribed to our email newsletter: **Security tests to put your worries to rest**.

 **Requirements**
 * Can be done from a single computer